Chart Color Schemes

 Gundagai faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Gundagai faces educational challenges, its university qualification rate of 14.5% being substantially lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 11.2%, followed by postgraduate qualifications (2.1%) and graduate diplomas (1.2%).
-Trade and technical skills feature prominently, with 37.8% of residents aged 15+ holding vocational credentials – advanced diplomas (9.2%) and certificates (28.6%).
+The area's university qualification rate is 14.5%, significantly lower than the NSW average of 32.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives in the region.
+Bachelor degrees are the most prevalent, with 11.2% of residents holding such qualifications, followed by postgraduate qualifications (2.1%) and graduate diplomas (1.2%).
+Vocational credentials are also common, with 37.8% of residents aged 15 and above possessing them.

 Frequently Asked Questions - Education